DENICeG/go-rriclient/README.md

 chprov {domain} {secret} {holder} {abuse-contact} {general-request} {nserver-1} {nserver-2} ...
 ```

-It behaves exactly like the `create` command for missing parameters.
+It behaves exactly like the `create domain` command for missing parameters.
 You need to supply the same secret as passed to `authinfo1` to successfully take control over the domain.

 ## Thanks